 Back to camp in the late afternoon for another night by the Okavango waters.

 Back on the road today, destination Namibia.
-Passport formalities completed we go directly into the Mahango Game Reserve, a small but excellent park right on the edge of the Okavango River.
-We game drive our way through Mahango and have the chance to spot rarely seen Namibian species such as roan antelope the majestic sable antelope.
+Passport formalities completed you go directly into the Mahango Game Reserve, a small but excellent park right on the edge of the Okavango River.
+Game drive your way through Mahango and have the chance to spot rarely seen Namibian species such as roan antelope the majestic sable antelope.

-We continue our drive along The Caprivi Strip, Namibia.
+Continue your drive along the Caprivi Strip, Namibia.
 This strip of land is a long narrow stretch of territory running along Botswana’s northern border.
 It is a landscape of broadleaf forest with many small communities dotted along our route.

-We near the end of our long transit of the Caprivi region, arriving in Namibia’s easternmost town, Katima Mulilo.
+We transit to Namibia’s easternmost town, Katima Mulilo.
 A short break here before crossing back across the border into Botswana.
-The road takes us directly into the world famous Chobe National Park.
-Chobe has the world’s largest population of African Elephants and the chances of seeing some big game are very good as we transit through the park to the small town of Kasane.
-We make camp in the grounds of a local lodge, right on the banks for the Chobe River.
+The road takes you directly into the world famous Chobe National Park.
+Chobe has the world’s largest population of African Elephants and the chances of seeing some big game are very good as you transit through the park to the small town of Kasane for overnight on the banks for the Chobe River.

 Chobe National Park, Kasane, Botswana (BLD) (camping)

-This afternoon your guide will help you organise the many optional activities available in Livingstone.
+Our campsite is situated right in the middle of Victoria Falls town making it a perfect place to be based with all amenities within walking distance.
+The Rest Camp is only 2km’s from the falls making it the closest campsite to the Victoria Falls.
+This afternoon your guide will help you organise the many optional activities available in Victoria Falls.
 These include white water rafting, bungi jumping, other excursions on the river and scenic flights to mention but a few.

 Dinner will be in a local restaurant at your own expense.